jaselv/redux-api-isomorphic-fetch-middleware/README.md

 In some cases, the data you would like to fetch from the server may already be cached in you Redux store.
 Or you may decide that the current user does not have the necessary permissions to make some request.

-You can tell `redux-api-middleware` to not make the API call through `[CALL_API].bailout`.
+You can tell `redux-api-isomorphic-fetch-middleware` to not make the API call through `[CALL_API].bailout`.
 If the value is `true`, the RSAA will die here, and no FSA will be passed on to the next middleware.

 A more useful possibility is to give `[CALL_API].bailout` a function.
 At runtime, it will be passed the state of your Redux store as its only argument, if the return value of the function is `true`, the API call will not be made.

 ### Lifecycle

-The `[CALL_API].types` property controls the output of `redux-api-middleware`.
+The `[CALL_API].types` property controls the output of `redux-api-isomorphic-fetch-middleware`.
 The simplest form it can take is an array of length 3 consisting of string constants (or symbols), as in our [example](#a-simple-example) above.
 This results in the default behavior we now describe.

-1. When `redux-api-middleware` receives an action, it first checks whether it has a `[CALL_API]` property.
-If it does not, it was clearly not intended for processing with `redux-api-middleware`, and so it is unceremoniously passed on to the next middleware.
+1. When `redux-api-isomorphic-fetch-middleware` receives an action, it first checks whether it has a `[CALL_API]` property.
+If it does not, it was clearly not intended for processing with `redux-api-isomorphic-fetch-middleware`, and so it is unceremoniously passed on to the next middleware.

 2. It is now time to validate the action against the [RSAA definition](#redux-standard-api-calling-actions).
 If there are any validation errors, a *request* FSA will be dispatched (if at all possible) with the following properties:
     - `type`: the string constant in the first position of the `[CALL_API].types` array;
     - `payload`: an [`InvalidRSAA`](#invalidrsaa) object containing a list of said validation errors;
     - `error: true`.

-  `redux-api-middleware` will perform no further operations.
+  `redux-api-isomorphic-fetch-middleware` will perform no further operations.
 In particular, no API call will be made, and the incoming RSAA will die here.

-3. Now that `redux-api-middleware` is sure it has received a valid RSAA, it will try making the API call.
+3. Now that `redux-api-isomorphic-fetch-middleware` is sure it has received a valid RSAA, it will try making the API call.
 If everything is alright, a *request* FSA will be dispatched with the following property:
   - `type`: the string constant in the first position of the `[CALL_API].types` array.

   But errors may pop up at this stage, for several reasons:
-  - `redux-api-middleware` has to call those of `[CALL_API].bailout`, `[CALL_API].endpoint` and `[CALL_API].headers` that happen to be a function, which may throw an error;
+  - `redux-api-isomorphic-fetch-middleware` has to call those of `[CALL_API].bailout`, `[CALL_API].endpoint` and `[CALL_API].headers` that happen to be a function, which may throw an error;
   - `isomorphic-fetch` may throw an error: the RSAA definition is not strong enough to preclude that from happening (you may, for example, send in a `[CALL_API].body` that is not valid according to the fetch specification &mdash; mind the SHOULDs in the [RSAA definition](#redux-standard-api-calling-actions));
   - a network failure occurs (the network is unreachable, the server responds with an error,...).